gersteinlab/shiny-dim-reduction/README.md

 * "pip install phate"
 You can then open RStudio.

+In your specified directory (SHINY_DIM_REDUCTION_ROOT), create a folder called "shiny-dim-reduction" and place all source code in "shiny-dim-reduction".
 To finish installation, open and execute the code in "installer.R".
 The following warning(s) can be safely ignored:
 "Your CPU supports instructions that this TensorFlow binary was not compiled to use ..."